 Calculators and Tools from Student Financial Services

-- Student Contribution from Summer Income Calculator: The SFS portal has a calculator that will help estimate what a student’s contribution from income is when determining the metrics of need-based grant aid.
+- Student Resources from Summer Income Calculator: The SFS portal has a calculator that will help estimate what a student’s resources from income is when determining the metrics of need-based grant aid.
 This can help students better predict what their financial aid will be based on their summer employment.
 Please note that this calculator is not accurate for married students.

 - Take Home Pay Estimator: This tool will show you how much you’ll have left after taxes and loan repayment when you graduate and start working, and will estimate how your total loan repayment compares to your total income in the 10 years after you graduate.